-Colon doctors are medical professionals who specialize in diagnosing and treating conditions relating to the colon and rectal areas.
-People may also refer to them as proctologists, colorectal surgeons, or colon and rectal surgeons.
+Colorectal surgeons are medical professionals who specialize in diagnosing and treating conditions relating to the colon and rectal areas.
+They are also known as proctologists, colon doctors, or colon and rectal surgeons.

 Colorectal surgeons are physicians who specialize in the diagnosis and treatment of conditions relating to the small intestine, colon, anus, perianal area, and rectum.